Nykaa Q3 profit plunges 71% to Rs 8.1 crore; revenue up 33%

-FSN E-Commerce Ventures (Nykaa) on Monday reported a 70.67 per cent year-on-year (YoY) drop in net profit at Rs 8.19 crore compared with Rs 27.93 crore in the corresponding quarter last year.
+FSN E-Commerce Ventures (Nykaa) on Monday reported a 70.67 per cent year-on-year (YoY) drop in net profit at Rs 8.19 crore for the December quarter compared with Rs 27.93 crore in the corresponding quarter last year.
 Revenue from operations rose 33 per cent to Rs 1,462.82 crore compared with Rs 1,098.36 crore in the year-ago quarter.
 Nykaa said GMV for the quarter grew 37 per cent YoY to Rs 2,796.50 crore million.

 Gross Profit, it said, grew 25 per cent YoY to Rs 634.70 crore while Ebitda was up 13 per cent YoY at Rs 78.20 crore.
-EBitda margins for the quarter came in at 5.3 per cent, Nykaa said.
+Ebitda margins for the quarter came in at 5.3 per cent, Nykaa said.

+MD and CEO Falguni Nayar said the business delivered consistent strong GMV and revenue growth at 37 per cent YoY and 33 per cent YoY respectively.
+The performance has been especially good given the backdrop of eight fewer festive days in December quarter compared to September quarter.

+"Especially heartening is the rebound of Nykaa Fashion, that has delivered a GMV and revenue growth of 50 per cent YoY and 43 per cent YoY respectively.
+Fashion now contributes to 25.9 per cent of GMV, and 14.6 oer cebtat NSV level.
+Other business led by the SuperStore, our e-B2B initiative now contributes to 6.1 per cent of the GMV from 2.4 per cent in Q3FY22," she said.

 Total expenses for the quarter rose to Rs 1,455.79 crore in the December quarter compared with Rs 1,067.29 crore in the year-ago quarter.